the-machine-hall/in-control/README.md

 │   │   ├── config.bash
 │   │   └── power-source -> ../../my-pdu/port_02/
 │   └── controls
+|       ├── on -> wol-power-on.bash
 │       ├── power-on -> wol-power-on.bash
 │       └── wol-power-on.bash
 |
 [...]
 ```

-You can also "link" items by using symlinks.
+You can also "link" items by using symlinks (e.g. `used-by` and `power-source` in the above example).
 This way you can easily determine which outlet powers a specific machine or which machine is powered by a specfic outlet.
 Due to this linkage you can access the controls of a linked item in the context of the currently selected item:

 ```
 ~$ inventory/my-computer/config/power-source/controls/on